 Photo by Julie B

-As the driver it’s your call if you’d prefer to run ethanol or non-ethanol fuel!
+As the driver it’s your call if you’d prefer to run ethanol or non-ethanol fuel.
 There are a lot of options to consider from which type of engine you’re running, to your vehicle’s needs, and the environmental impact versus performance.
 Maui Oil Company in Kahului is happy to provide both fuel types at a low cost, and our membership is free.
-I hope this article helped explain the mysteries of ethanol and non-ethanol, and made it a little easier to decide which fuel to pick.
-Mahalo nui loa for reading!Share
+I hope this helped explain the mysteries of ethanol and non-ethanol, and made it a little easier to decide which fuel to pick.
+Mahalo nui loa for reading, and aloha, a hui hou!Share